Pass-through entity (PTE) elective tax

 - A disregarded single member LLC that is owned by an individual, fiduciary, estate, or trust subject to California personal income tax

-To be qualified, a taxpayer must consent to have their pro rata or distributive share and guaranteed payments included in the qualified net income of the electing qualified PTE.
+To be a qualified taxpayer, the partner, member, or shareholder must consent to have all of their pro rata or distributive share and guaranteed payments included in the qualified net income of the electing qualified entity.

 A qualified taxpayer is not a: